The title 'STEM-designated' has become fundamental for international students looking to extend their US visas after graduation.

 The shortage of STEM professionals has made them highly lucrative in the labor market—students from around the world are certainly catching on to the employment opportunities that a STEM education can provide.

-Here are 10 STEM-designated data analytics master' programs that are sure to influence the next generation of business professionals:
+Here are 10 STEM-designated masters in business analytics programs that are sure to influence the next generation of business professionals: